 Joanna A. Waldron has experience resolving environmental, land use and local government issues.
 She regularly assists municipalities with day-to-day legal needs, including Right to Know Law issues, Sunshine Act compliance, land development documentation, and zoning matters.
-She has worked with local municipalities on behalf of the waste industry and landfill clients.
+She has worked with local municipalities on behalf of the waste industry and landfill clients and has also represented local citizen’s groups in land use matters.

 Ms. Waldron has defended environmental professionals, engineers and businesses in tort, products liability, contract and class action litigation cases in Pennsylvania and New Jersey.
 Ms. Waldron has also litigated toxic tort, construction and insurance matters.
 She has worked with municipalities in cost recovery landfill litigation and has counseled clients regarding regulatory compliance and permitting matters involving brownfields, groundwater, stormwater and air emissions.
 Ms. Waldron regularly evaluates environmental risks associated with the sale, development and transfer of contaminated properties on behalf of clients.